As Head of the Department of Physiology and Pharmacology of Adaptation, Israel I. Brekhman

 that are employed.

-the siege of Leningrad during World War II, young Brekhman would attend classes by day
+During the siege of Leningrad during World War II, young Dr. Brekhman would attend classes

-would carry hot soup in buckets across the ice to the soldiers fighting the battles and
+would carry hot soup in buckets across the ice to her husband and the other soldiers fighting

-saving the city from Nazi domination.
-After graduation and when the war was over, the
+the battles and saving the city from Nazi domination.
+After graduation and when the war was

-couple moved to Vladivostok, Russia, where together they embarked on a life’s work that
+over, the couple moved to Vladivostok, Russia, where together they embarked on a life’s work

-day.
-Margaret and Israel Brekhman loved the Primorye, the vast pristine area of the Far-
+Margaret and Israel Brekhman loved the Primorye, the vast pristine area of the Far-East of

-East of Russia calling it “Nature’s Laboratory.”
-Margaret cataloged thousands of plants
+Russia calling it “Nature’s Laboratory.”
+Margaret cataloged thousands of plants and helped to

-and helped to identify the very few that have adaptogenic properties.
-The properties that
+identify the very few that have adaptogenic properties.
+The properties that help the organism

-help the organism achieve its highest level of homeostasis without deleterious side effects
+achieve its highest level of homeostasis without deleterious side effects or negative actions.

 That research continues to this day by those inspired by this pair of remarkable scientists.
 The study of Valeology, the